About the Texas Courts

 Cases on appeal from county and district courts are heard in one of 14 courts of appeal.
-At the level above the courts of appeal are Texas's two highest courts: the Supreme Court and the Court of Criminal Appeals.
+At the level above the courts of appeal are the two highest courts in the state: the Supreme Court and the Court of Criminal Appeals.
 The Supreme Court has final appellate jurisdiction in civil matters while the Court of Criminal Appeals has final appellate jurisdiction for criminal matters.

 Obtaining Court Records

-The Texas State Law Library can facilitate access to court records filed in the Supreme Court, the Court of Criminal Appeals, or in the 3rd Court of Appeals (criminal cases only).
-Through our document delivery service, we can provide you with copies of available court records at a cost of $.25 per page (plus other fees).
+The State Law Library facilitates access to court records filed in the Supreme Court, the Court of Criminal Appeals, or in the 3rd Court of Appeals (criminal cases only).
+Through our fee-based document delivery service, we provide copies of available court records at a cost of $0.25 per page (plus other fees).
 This service is also available for inmates in TDCJ facilities through our inmate copy service.